 A caregiver may only use positive methods of discipline and guidance that encourage self-esteem, self-control, and self-direction, which include:

 - Using praise and encouragement of good behaviour

 - Reminding the child of behaviour expectations with clear, positive statements

 In Disciplining Any Children At Little Scholars, We Will Use These Steps

-Encouragement/Positive Reinforcement: Children of any age, through encouragement and positive feedback can and will be guided toward acceptable behaviour.
-This reinforces a child's self-esteem.
+- Encouragement/Positive Reinforcement: Children of any age, through encouragement and positive feedback can and will be guided towards acceptable behaviour.
+This reinforces a child’s self-esteem.

-Redirection: It is most effective to offer alternatives to the children should undesirable behaviour occur.
-Redirecting the child's attention to another toy, play area or activity, while still keeping them amongst the group.
+- Redirection: It is most effective to offer alternatives to the children should undesirable behaviour occur.
+Redirecting the child’s attention to another toy, play area or activity, while keeping them amongst the group can be helpful.

-Take a Break: Should discussion/redirection be ineffective, the child may be asked to sit slightly apart from the group and with the help of a caregiver provided the opportunity to relax and calm down and talk quietly with the caregiver about their actions and how they can make a better choice.
+- Take a Break: Should discussion/redirection be ineffective, the child may be asked to sit slightly apart from the group with the help of a caregiver.
+The child will be provided the opportunity to relax and calm down and talk quietly with the caregiver about their actions and how they can make a better choice.

 Parents will be informed of any action taken.